 Craigleith Provincial Park is among the recreational parks made to help save and preserve historic oil shale beaches.
 This small provincial park is situated between two Collingwood and Thornbury areas.

 On the southern side of this provincial park is Georgian Bay.
-This area has to offer many exciting things to its audience.
+This area offers many exciting things to its audience.
 Some of its attractions include the Georgian Trail, Blue Mountains, Wasaga Beach Provincial Park, Bruce Trail, and even windsurfing and water sports.

 1. About Craigleith Provincial Park